Management information – procedure for analysing key study data

 - Guidelines for Programme Evaluations at the University of Copenhagen

 Collection and compilation of key study data

 Data is collected once a year by University Education Services, which is part of the UCPH Central Administration (can be seen on KUnet).
-The data is supplemented by data collected by the Faculty Secretariat and by the degree programmes.
+The data is supplemented by data collected by Educational services and by the degree programmes.

 University Education Services collects key study data